 169 Commonwealth was designed by Peabody and Stearns, architects, and built in 1879-1880 by Vinal & Dodge, masons, and Norton and Chedley, carpenters.
 It was built as the home of Joseph Story Fay, Jr., and his wife, Rebecca Rodman (Motley) Fay.
 They previously had lived at 88 Mt.
 Vernon with his parents, Joseph and Sarah (Bryant) Fay, and probably before that, during the 1879-1880 winter season, at 251 Beacon.
-Joseph Fay is shown as the owner of 169 Commonwealth on the original building permit application, dated October 23, 1879, and on the 1883, 1888, 1898. and 1908 Bromley maps.
+Joseph Fay is shown as the owner of 169 Commonwealth on the original building permit application, dated October 23, 1879.

-The Fays continued to live at 169 Commonwealth in 1893, but were living elsewhere for much of the 1890s.
+The Fays continued to live at 169 Commonwealth during the 1892-1893 winter season, but were living elsewhere for the next two seasons.